 • Open the aperture wider if you need more light.

-If you don’t yet have a grasp on what shutter speed, aperture and ISO are we suggest you spend some time getting to know these settings on your camera and to experiment seeing the different effects they can achieve.
-For a refresher, have a look at our guide to exposure, aperture, ISO, shutter speeds and more.
+If you don’t yet have a grasp on shutter speeds, apertures and ISO, we suggest you spend some time getting to know these settings on your camera and to experiment with the different effects they can achieve.
+For a refresher, read our guide to exposure, aperture, ISO, shutter speeds and more.

 Make sure it’s sharp

-There are three key things to consider for achieving sharp wildlife shots, the shutter speed, aperture setting, and focus:
+There are three main things to consider for achieving sharp wildlife shots, the shutter speed, aperture setting, and focus:

 Use a fast shutter speed: